Tom Brady, Michael Strahan and Gotham Chopra are launching a new sports media startup

 Over a succession of Diet Cokes at the Beverly Wilshire Hotel one afternoon earlier this year, Chopra and Sankaran laid out their vision for the company.

-“As more and more momentum was created around “The Religion of Sports” show, Gotham became convinced that it was more than a show it was a movement,” Sankaran said.
+“As more and more momentum was created around ‘The Religion of Sports’ show, Gotham became convinced that it was more than a show — it was a movement,” Sankaran said.
 “Our first step was to make Tom and Michael not executive producers in the show but partners in the business.”

 Think of it as a new media contender to old line properties like ESPN — with celebrity athletes and producers driving the creation of new properties.
 “We’re hearing in the marketplace an openness for experimentation [and] we’re willing to be innovative around what a business model will look like,” Sankaran says.

-For Chopra, sports is the ultimate non-denominational church and the narratives that are spun through its lens around mythical heroes like Strahan and Brady who perform Herculean feats, or the pilgrimages that fans take to the stadium on game day, hold the same significance as any other liturgy.
+For Chopra, sports is the ultimate non-denominational church, and the narratives that are spun through its lens around mythical heroes like Strahan and Brady who perform Herculean feats, or the pilgrimages that fans take to the stadium on game day, hold the same significance as any other liturgy.

 His partners in the endeavor feel the same.
 “I’ve always seen sports as an incredible form of community and way to express yourself, so I was excited by the potential of the Religion of Sports to have a major hand in expanding that,” writes Brady.
 “I hope our stories empower people to look at life and the world of sports in a deeper and more positive way.”